Prosecution of James Comey: Pre-trial motions

-October 20, 2025 defense motions
+October 20, 2025, defense motions

 On October 20, Comey's defense attorney filed two motions to dismiss, one for selective or vindictive prosecution and one challenging Halligan's appointment as unlawful.
 The latter motion was referred to Albert Diaz, the chief judge of the U.S. Court of Appeals for the Fourth Circuit, who assigned this part of the case to Cameron McGowan Currie, a senior judge in the U.S. District Court for the District of South Carolina; the assignment allows the motion to be heard in a district other than the one where Halligan serves as the interim U.S. Attorney.

-October 30, 2025 defense motions
+October 30, 2025, defense motions

 On October 30, 2025, Comey's legal team filed a second set of motions to dismiss the indictment, arguing that the charges were legally defective and that the grand-jury process was compromised by procedural irregularities and political interference.

 Core arguments for dismissal

 Comey's defense asserted that the perjury count was invalid because his 2020 congressional testimony was both literally true and based on a fundamentally ambiguous question.
 During the 2020 hearing, Senator Cruz's inquiry appeared to concern former FBI Deputy Director Andrew McCabe, while prosecutors now allege that Comey lied about Daniel C. Richman.
 The filing stated that "fundamental to any false-statement charge are both clear questions and false answers.
 Neither exists here."

-The defense also argued that the obstruction count under 18 U.S.C. § 1505 was impermissibly vague, failing to identify which statements were false or how they obstructed Congress.
+The defense also argued that the obstruction count under was impermissibly vague, failing to identify which statements were false or how they obstructed Congress.
 The motion requested that the court compel prosecutors to file a bill of particulars providing greater detail.